Why are many businesses instilling a DevOps culture into their organization?: Introduction

-During 2008-2009 above-mentioned software companies started an organizational transformation to break down these organizational silos and to shift towards fast and frequent delivery of software updates to the customer \cite{Fitzgerald:2017}.
+During 2008-2009, leading software companies started an organizational transformation to break down these organizational silos and to shift towards fast and frequent delivery of software updates to the customer \cite{Fitzgerald:2017}.
 DevOps breaks down organizational silos and \textit{``stresses empathy and cross-functional collaboration within and between teams—especially development and IT operations—in order to operate resilient systems and accelerate delivery of changes''} \cite{Dyck:2015}.
-DevOps requires the development team to work closely and efficiently with the operations team to enable continuous deployment, i.e. to put every change into production through the automation of deployments pipelines, resulting in many production deployments every day \cite{Fowler:2017,Leppanen:2015}.
-Thus, DevOps is an organizational approach—also referred as a cultural movement and a technical solution—that aims to deploy software updates on continuous basis to production environment whilst also ensure reliable operability of the live environment \cite{Lwakatare:2016}.
+DevOps requires the development team to work closely and efficiently with the operations team to enable continuous deployment, i.e., to put every change into production through the automation of deployment pipelines, resulting in many production deployments every day \cite{Fowler:2017,Leppanen:2015}.
+Thus, DevOps is an organizational approach—also referred to as a cultural movement and a technical solution—that aims to deploy software updates on continuous basis to the production environment while also ensuring reliable operability of the live environment \cite{Lwakatare:2016}.

-Some reports \cite{dora:2018,puppet:2018} prove that DevOps plays, nowadays, a fundamental role for large software-intensive organizations whose business greatly depends on how efficient development and operations are.
-However, this movement is relatively recent, and additionally to the cases of these large and well-known companies, it is necessary more empirical evidence about the real reasons why companies move to DevOps and what results they expect to obtain when adopting DevOps culture.
+Some reports \cite{dora:2018,puppet:2018} show that DevOps currently plays a fundamental role in large software-intensive organizations whose business greatly depends on how efficient development and operations are.
+However, this movement is relatively recent, and in addition to considering the cases of these large and well-known companies, it is necessary to collect more empirical evidence about the reasons that motivate companies to adopt DevOps and what results they expect to obtain when adopting DevOps culture.